NicoZweifel/DBInline/README.md

 - Collection of Classes/Interfaces/Extensions to quickly get transactions, commands and also pool different Databases together in the code.

-  Contains various wrappers/static methods/overloads for different Database use-cases.
+- Contains various wrappers/static methods/overloads for different Database use-cases.
+  Wrappers for Insert/Select/Update/Delete and Subqueries are currently in the works and will follow soon.

 - Rollbacks/Disposing is handled in the background.